 This is in line with the small companies’ regime.
 Therefore a large percentage of practices in the UK, certainly all of the larger veterinary groups, will fall into this category.

-They need to decide the employment status of a worker, they must do this for every contract agreed with an agency or worker.
+Clients need to decide the employment status of a worker.
+They must do this for every contract agreed with an agency or worker.

 If the off-payroll working rules apply, they will need to deduct and pay tax and National Insurance contributions to HMRC.